openvolley/file_sender/README.md

 [![Lifecycle: maturing](https://img.shields.io/badge/lifecycle-maturing-blue.svg)](https://www.tidyverse.org/lifecycle/#maturing)
 <!-- badges: end -->

+**31-Dec-2025: Science Untangled users:** From version 0.4.0 this app no longer provides a link to the Science Untangled live match analysis app.
+Use the Science Untangled-specific app instead: https://untan.gl/scouts.html (or use v0.3.0 of this app, if you prefer)

+---

 A cross-platform app for monitoring a volleyball scout file and making it available to remote users.
 It is intended as an open mechanism for sharing live-scouted data files (so that they can be used by coaches or others, in online apps or similar, as the match progresses).

 The file is shared locally as well as over the internet.
 Internet sharing means that it can be accessed anywhere in the world (but only if the scout's laptop has internet access).
 Local sharing means that scouts without internet access can still share their file with other users on the same local network.